International Critical Incident Stress Foundation, Inc.

 Requesting This Course:

-Course Description:
+Course Description

-This 2-day (14 hour) course explores grieftraumatic grief, and their companion lack of hope.
-These feelings may be connected to first response work, critical incident stress management, and living in general.
-The training engages and identifies abundant exercises designed to lead participants to personal awareness of grief; a working ability to support first responder peers in grief; and self-reflection about their own stacked-up grief and how it affects themselves, their workplace peer groups, their CISM outreach, and their families.
-The course addresses the core elements of grief, grieving, and mourning as well as symbolic actions and other memorialization to support self-reflection, post-traumatic growth, and healing.
+This training identifies and engages abundant exercises designed to lead participants to personal awareness of grief; a working ability to support first responder peers in grief; and self-reflection about their own stacked-up grief and how it affects themselves, their workplace peer groups, their CISM outreach, and their families.
+The course delves deeper into the core elements of grief, grieving, and mourning taught in the “Foundations of Grief for First Responders” ICISF course as well as well as symbolic actions and other memorialization to support self-reflection, post-traumatic growth, and healing.

-Learning Objectives:
+Learning Objectives

-• Understand and adapt the concept of hope as it applies to critical incident grief in various settings
+• Understand and adapt the concept of hope as it applies to critical incident grief in various settings.

-• Explain why grief can be difficult to address in contemporary Western cultures
+• Explain why grief can be difficult to address in contemporary Western cultures and in first response jobs

 • Apply practical strategies for addressing both old and new griefs, as well as doing grief maintenance work